bytedance/lightseq/lightseq/training/README.md

 [Fairseq](https://github.com/pytorch/fairseq),
 [Hugging Face](https://github.com/huggingface/transformers),
 [NeurST](https://github.com/bytedance/neurst),
-which enables a **1.5X-3X** end-to-end speedup campred to the native version.
+which enables a **1.5X-3X** end-to-end speedup compared to the native version.

 With only a few lines of code, you can enjoy the excellent performance provided by LightSeq.
 Try it now!